Understand Abstractions

 I’ll use OS development as an example:

 1. The computers industry itself is a sprawling realm of the broader niche of electronics.
-Electronics, in turn, is a subset of a subset of electrical engineering, which we could broadly group as “electrical work” if we wanted.
+Electronics is a subset of a subset of electrical engineering.
+We could broadly group all of it as “electrical work” if we wanted.

 2. Inside the computer world, hardware and software branch off.
 Software development is a further subset.
 Data science and cybersecurity straddle alongside software development, and the terms can sometimes overlap.
-This doesn’t even scratch the adjacent domains of sound engineering, web design, graphic design, CAD, UX, and other inter-related engineering disciplines.
+I’m omitting sound engineering, web design, graphic design, CAD, UX, and other inter-related engineering disciplines.

 3. This expands further into cultural distinctions.
-The tech industry is disproportionately loaded with mid/high-functioning autism spectrum.
-One of the idiosyncrasies of ASD is an absolute obsession (and often mastery) of certain domains, with a complete disregard for related domains.
-They’ll frequently explore precisely what they like (e.g., OS development) and disregard everything else (e.g., app development).
+The tech industry has a disproportionate ratio of mid/high-functioning autism spectrum.
+ASD has a known pathology of absolute obsession (and often mastery) of certain domains.
+They also will completely disregard related domains.
+So, they’ll frequently explore precisely what they like (e.g., OS development) and disregard everything else (e.g., app development).

 Holistic vs. specific

 We tend to learn much more by connecting two bits of unrelated information than from learning related information.
-Learning a little bit about every protocol, for example, is a faster way to understand networking than learning every tiny detail about one specific protocol.
+We learn faster with each part of a wider domain than focusing on every detail of a narrow one.

-However, if we’re going to be honest here, broad understanding doesn’t make as much money as short-term, granular skills.
-Therefore, sub-sub-niche information is usually more desirable on a rèsumè:
+However, to be radically honest, broad understanding doesn’t make as much money as short-term, granular skills.
+Therefore, sub-sub-niche information is usually more desirable on a résumé:

-1. Most of the business world treats workers more like a replaceable cog, but workers are more like an adaptable memory metal.
-On occasion, some managers discuss “soft skills” (e.g., customer service, teamwork), and then promptly ignore this fact to keep measuring the human condition with numbers.
+1. Most of the business world treats workers more like a replaceable cog.
+They’re actually more like an adaptable memory metal.
+On occasion, some managers discuss “soft skills” (e.g., customer service, teamwork).
+But, on the whole, most of them use numbers to measure and corral the human condition.

 2. Craftsmanship requires exploring hands-on skills and cerebral work in a non-optimized way.
 Learning the thing invariably means we suck at it.
-A handwritten OS is educational, and shouldn’t be used in production.
+While a handwritten OS is highly educational, don’t use it in production.

 3. “Tribal knowledge” is the broad list of endless small details that nobody will ever bother documenting.
 It’s a big part of why we can’t easily automate most labor.
 It’s also why skilled professionals will often philosophically extrapolate across domains more easily than unskilled people develop skills.